Bobbo117/MQ135-Air-Quality-Sensor/README.md

 # MQ135 Air Quality Sensor Board

+The MQ135 board has 4 pins: Vcc (5v), GND, A0 (Analog voltage), and D0 (digital signal).

+It has several components, including the MQ135 sensor, a power LED, an alarm LED, a variable resistor to adjust the alarm level that triggers the alarm LED and the D0 pin, a Load Resistor (RL), as well as additional circuitry associated with the digital output.

 ![image](https://github.com/user-attachments/assets/be24d9ab-758d-421a-aa32-b21a0685b0c2) ![image](https://github.com/user-attachments/assets/d0af170c-036d-4ee3-a305-74bce83af16a)

-The MQ135 board has several components, including the MQ135 sensor, a power LED, an alarm LED, a variable resistor to adjust the alarm level that triggers the alarm LED and the D0 pin, a Load Resistor (RL), as well as additional circuitry associated with the digital output.

-The board has 4 pins:  Vcc (5v), GND, A0 (Analog voltage), and D0 (digital signal).

-The digital signal is low when the voltage exceeds the trigger level set by the potentiometer.
+The digital pin goes low, and an alarm LED ligts, when the voltage exceeds the trigger level set by the potentiometer.

 # MQ135 Air Quality Sensor